-An institution changes the foundation for recognition of programs or course completion from clock hours to a calculation based on the Carnegie unit.
+An institution changes the foundation for recognition of programs or course completion from clock hours to a calculation based on the Carnegie unit (see Appendix D).

 - The institution should review the Commission's "Policy on Institutional Degrees and Credits." - The proposal should provide evidence of positive impact for students and the institution, and evidence of necessary resources.